digdir/dialogporten/tests/k6/README.md

 ```

 ### Notes
 - The request scripts uses the token generator from [Altinn Test Tools](https://github.com/Altinn/AltinnTestTools).
-The tokens produced contain all scopes required for all endpoints of Dialogporten, and is generated once per run, then re-used.
-The token TTL is one hour, so runs exceeding this amount of time will fail.
+The tokens produced contain all scopes required for all endpoints of Dialogporten, and is generated once per run, then re-used and refreshed as needed.
+-

 ## TODO
 * Add support for getting real Maskinporten tokens, see https://github.com/mulesoft-labs/js-client-oauth2